thinkinglabs/thinkinglabs.github.io/_posts/2026-01-09-what-is-continuous-delivery.md

 Continuous Testing is evidently more than only automated tests.
 We cannot rely solely on automated tests.
 Teams attempted that in the 2000s, with the rise of automated testing frameworks such as xUnit, among others.
 It did not work out well.
 Quality problems still arose.
 Some issues [can simply not be detected with 100% coverage]({% post_url 2022-03-19-the-fallacy-of-the-100%-code-coverage %}).
 Automated testing is excellent for guiding design, revealing when a feature is complete, and a substitute for manual regression testing, i.e. the known knowns.
 It will not uncover faults of omission or unexpected user behaviour, to name a few, the unknowns.
 As expressed earlier, it calls for a multifaceted testing strategy that encompasses both manual and automated testing.
 Accordingly, manual testing is an invaluable factor.
 But it should never be a gate.

 Though when implementing Continuous Delivery, we have to [*Have A Vast Amount of High-Quality Automated Tests*]({% post_url 2022-09-28-the-practices-that-make-continuous-integration-building %}#practice-13-have-a-vast-amount-of-high-quality-automated-tests) on top of the manual testing.
-It ensures we create multiple feedback loops to deliver high-quality software to users more frequently, reliably and sustainably.
+It ensures we create multiple feedback loops to deliver high-quality software to users more frequently, reliably and sustainably (Farley and Humble 2011).
 The key pattern which connects these feedback loops is the [*Deployment Pipeline*](#deployment-pipeline).

 ## One Pattern